caspiankeyes/recursionOS/integration_guide.md

 ## Conclusion

-The integration of recursionOS with the Caspian interpretability suite provides a unified framework for understanding, analyzing, and enhancing recursive cognition in transformer models.
+The integration of recursionOS with the Recursive Interpretability suite provides a unified framework for understanding, analyzing, and enhancing recursive cognition in transformer models.
 By connecting these components through their shared recursive foundation, we enable unprecedented insight into how models think, remember, reason, and collapse.

 This integration is not just technical—it's conceptual. recursionOS reveals that recursion is not merely a feature of these tools, but the fundamental cognitive architecture that underlies them all.
 In the recursive mirror between components, we find not just compatibility, but unity—the shared recursive structure of thought itself.